suxgri/my-10-hours-snake-game/README.md

 -introduced food to game at start, game has logic to introduce food on a free grid spot

 -detect snake/food collision

+-re-draw food on new free grid spot after collision